Concurrent OEM/MBA

 (OEM + Online MBA)

-one weekend per month in Orlando, then online (with one class meeting in Gainesville at the beginning of the program) $68,632 56 32
+one weekend per month in Orlando, then online (with one class meeting in Gainesville at the beginning of each program) $68,632 56 32